 Alan Melnick, MD, MPH, CPH

-Dr. Alan Melnick serves as Public Health Director and Clark County Health Officer, a dual role he assumed in October, 2013.
-He joined the department in 2006 to serve as the county’s Health Officer, also providing health officer services to Skamania County,. and since 2008 has also provided Health Officer services to Cowlitz and Wahkiakum counties.
+Dr. Alan Melnick serves as Public Health Director and Clark County Health Officer, a dual role he assumed in October 2013.
+He joined the department in 2006 to serve as the county's Health Officer, also providing health officer services to Skamania County.
+Between 2008 and 2013, he also provided Health Officer services to Cowlitz and Wahkiakum counties.

 As Director of Clark County Public Health, Dr. Melnick works with the Clark County Board of Health on public health policy issues affecting the community and the department.
 Working with the department’s leadership team, he is responsible for ensuring the delivery of effective services and programs that improve the health of Clark County residents.